 When New Yorkers think of Albany, they are thinking of the city of the same name, which is also the state capitol.
 The city of Albany is just one city within Albany County, which also encompasses two other cities (Cohoes and Watervliet), 10 towns, six incorporated villages and dozens of smaller hamlets.
 Despite this, it is one of the smaller counties in NY, encompassing just 530 square miles.
+In addition to being home to the State Capitol, Albany County also boasts a bustling tech industry supported by a dozen colleges and universities.

-|Counties Issuing the Most Speeding Tickets in 2018|
+Counties Issuing the Most Speeding Tickets in 2018

 A speeding ticket issued in Albany County can cost far more than most drivers realize.
 Rather than just pay the ticket, a driver should contact an experienced traffic ticket attorney who can help get those penalties reduced or eliminated.